MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 16 :

+Can I be honest and talk a little bit about an "unsuccessful" month?
+January wasn't my month.
+I lost a great portion of my energy and that highly affected my progress in ITI.
+I have a lot of things that should be finished.
+My backlog is stuffed with unchecked items.
+I've missed the C# assignments deadline.
+I was really ill last week.
+We've finished HTML5 and CSS3 course and another one in responsive website and bootstrap.
+We did a good presentation for the UML course.
+It was about the component diagram.
+We also took a course about NoSQL and learned about MongoDB.
+I knew it is an exhausting journey.
+I'm sure that every sleepless night, everytime I cry when I fail, everytime I feel I'm not good enough will pay off in the end.
+I'm here reminding myself that success is not a piece of cake.
+It's ok to be slow...

 # Week 15 :